kaisenlinux/velero/design/Implemented/node-agent-affinity.md

 ## Non-Goals
 - It is also beneficial to support VGDP instances affinity for PodVolume backup/restore, however, it is not possible since VGDP instances for PodVolume backup/restore should always run in the node where the source/target pods are created.
 - It is also beneficial to support VGDP instances affinity for data movement restores, however, it is not possible in some cases.
-For example, when the `volumeBindingMode` in the storageclass is `WaitForFirstConsumer`, the restore volume must be mounted in the node where the target pod is scheduled, so the VGDP instance must run in the same node.
+For example, when the `volumeBindingMode` in the StorageClass is `WaitForFirstConsumer`, the restore volume must be mounted in the node where the target pod is scheduled, so the VGDP instance must run in the same node.
 On the other hand, considering the fact that restores may not frequently and centrally run, we will not support data movement restores.
-- As elaberated in the [Volume Snapshot Data Movement Design][2], the Exposer may take different ways to expose snapshots, i.e., through backup pods (this is the only way supported at present).
+- As elaborated in the [Volume Snapshot Data Movement Design][2], the Exposer may take different ways to expose snapshots, i.e., through backup pods (this is the only way supported at present).
 The implementation section below only considers this approach currently, if a new expose method is introduced in future, the definition of the affinity configurations and behaviors should still work, but we may need a new implementation.

 ## Solution

-We will use the ```node-agent-config``` configMap to host the node affinity configurations.
+We will use the ConfigMap specified by `velero node-agent` CLI's parameter `--node-agent-configmap` to host the node affinity configurations.
 This configMap is not created by Velero, users should create it manually on demand.
 The configMap should be in the same namespace where Velero is installed.
 If multiple Velero instances are installed in different namespaces, there should be one configMap in each namespace which applies to node-agent in that namespace only.
 Node-agent server checks these configurations at startup time and use it to initiate the related VGDP modules.
 Therefore, users could edit this configMap any time, but in order to make the changes effective, node-agent server needs to be restarted.
-Inside ```node-agent-config``` configMap we will add one new kind of configuration as the data in the configMap, the name is ```loadAffinity```.
+Inside the ConfigMap we will add one new kind of configuration as the data in the configMap, the name is ```loadAffinity```.
 Users may want to set different LoadAffinity configurations according to different conditions (i.e., for different storages represented by StorageClass, CSI driver, etc.), so we define ```loadAffinity``` as an array.
 This is for extensibility consideration, at present, we don't implement multiple configurations support, so if there are multiple configurations, we always take the first one in the array.

-The data structure for ```node-agent-config``` is as below:
+The data structure is as below:
 ```go
 type Configs struct {
 	// LoadConcurrency is the config for load concurrency per node.